 When MCA Records purchased ABC’s labels in 1979, Foglesong was placed in charge of a roster that included country stalwarts Loretta Lynn, Merle Haggard, and Conway Twitty.
 New additions to the MCA fold soon included George Strait, Reba McEntire, Lee Greenwood, and Gene Watson.

 Foglesong became president of Capitol Records’ Nashville division in 1984 and held that position through 1989.
 During his tenure he oversaw the development of artists such as Mel McDaniel and Dan Seals, who were already on the label, as well as newcomers to the ranks, including Suzy Bogguss, Garth Brooks, T. Graham Brown, New Grass Revival, Marie Osmond, Sawyer Brown, and Tanya Tucker.

-Through his long and distinguished career, Foglesong has chaired the boards of directors of the Country Music Association and the Country Music Foundation.
-In addition, he has served as a board member and president of the W. O. Smith Nashville Community Music School and as a board member of Leadership Music.
-He has been an adjunct professor in Vanderbilt University’s Blair School of Music since 1991 and has directed the music business program at Nashville’s Trevecca Nazarene College since 1999.
+Through his long and distinguished career, Foglesong chaired the boards of directors of the Country Music Association and the Country Music Foundation.
+In addition, he served as a board member and president of the W. O. Smith Nashville Community Music School and as a board member of Leadership Music.
+He became an adjunct professor in Vanderbilt University’s Blair School of Music in 1991 and directed the music business program at Nashville’s Trevecca Nazarene College from 1999.

 Jim Foglesong was elected to the Country Music Hall of Fame in 2004, and died July 9, 2013.